Bertrand's and Rodriguez Villegas' Conjecture for real quartic Galois extensions of the rationals: Introduction

 \subsection{Acknowledgement}

-The work of S.S. was supported by College of Natural Sciences Undergraduate Internship Program from Seoul National University.
+The work of S.S. was supported by the College of Natural Sciences Undergraduate Internship Program from Seoul National University.
 D.K. is supported by the National Research Foundation of Korea (NRF)\footnote{the grants No.\,RS-2023-00301976 and No.\,2020R1C1C1A0100681913}.
+We also thank the referee for corrections, including those concerning the cyclic case.